Sunrise from kanchenjunga

 Furthermore, this dish is nutritious and filling.
 It is paramount to be in the best possible health.
 We don't recommend eating meat products or canned meat during your Trek.
 Pastas, Mashed Potatoes, French Fries, Noodles, and Soup are available in most teahouses.
 The breakfast menu includes Tibetan bread, Noodles, Pancakes, oatmeal, and others.
 If you have any meal preferences, please inform us in advance.

 You can choose either a teahouse trek or a camp-based trek for the Kanchenjunga trek.
-Boundless Adventures can arrange your camping requirements if you want to experience camping in high altitudes.
+Boundless Adventures can arrange your camping needs if you want to camp at high altitudes.
 Alternatively, our teahouse trek is also equally popular.

 Guides for the Trekking.